 In recipes, you can easily replace miso paste with tahini at a 1:1 ratio.

 Like miso paste, shoyu is made from soybeans fermented with water, wheat, koji, and salt.
-This makes it the best substitute for miso paste in terms of flavor.
+This makes it the best alternative in terms of flavor.

 But there are some differences.
 For instance, shoyu has a watery consistency, which makes it ideal for sauces, soups, and stir-fries.
 And if you’re attempting to cut back on sodium, this is a good alternative because it contains less salt.

 Shoyu may not be easy to find at your general grocer but might be available through a specialty foods store.
 However, suppose you have shoyu on hand.
-In that case, you can use it as a miso paste replacement at a 1:1 ratio.
+In that case, you can use it instead of miso paste at a 1:1 ratio.
 But you might need to add a little cornstarch if you want a similar consistency to miso paste.

 5. Coconut Aminos